[Paper] BAMBO: Construct Ability and Efficiency LLM Pareto Set via Bayesian Adaptive Multi-objective Block-wise Optimization

 Overview

-The paper introduces BAMBO (Bayesian Adaptive Multi‑objective Block‑wise Optimization), a new framework for automatically building a Pareto set of Large Language Models (LLMs) that balances ability (e.g., accuracy, fluency) against efficiency (e.g., latency, memory).
-By tackling the “curse of dimensionality” that plagues fine‑grained model merging, BAMBO delivers a richer collection of trade‑off models that developers can pick from to meet diverse deployment constraints.
+The paper introduces BAMBO (Bayesian Adaptive Multi‑objective Block‑wise Optimization), a new framework for automatically building a Pareto set that balances ability (e.g., accuracy, language understanding) and efficiency (e.g., latency, memory) of large language models (LLMs).
+By tackling the “curse of dimensionality” that plagues fine‑grained model merging, BAMBO delivers a richer set of trade‑off solutions than existing coarse‑grained or layer‑wise methods, making it easier for engineers to pick the right model for a given deployment constraint.

 Key Contributions

-• Hybrid Optimal Block Partitioning: Reformulates the layer‑wise merging problem as a 1‑D clustering task and solves it with dynamic programming, dramatically cutting the search space while preserving important granularity.
+• Hybrid Optimal Block Partitioning: Reformulates the block‑wise merging problem as a 1‑D clustering task and solves it with dynamic programming, dramatically shrinking the search space while preserving important granularity.

-• Bayesian Multi‑objective Evolutionary Loop: Integrates the q‑Expected Hypervolume Improvement (qEHVI) acquisition function to guide the search toward high‑quality ability‑efficiency trade‑offs.
+• Bayesian Multi‑objective Evolutionary Loop: Integrates the q‑Expected Hypervolume Improvement (qEHVI) acquisition function to guide an evolutionary search toward the most promising ability‑efficiency trade‑offs.

-• Open‑source Release: Provides a ready‑to‑use implementation (https://github.com/xin8coder/BAMBO) for the community.
+• Open‑source Release: Provides a ready‑to‑run implementation (https://github.com/xin8coder/BAMBO) for reproducibility and community extension.

 Methodology

-1. Block‑wise Partitioning – Instead of merging whole models or individual layers, BAMBO groups consecutive layers into blocks.
-The optimal block boundaries are found by treating the problem as a 1‑D clustering task: a dynamic‑programming algorithm evaluates candidate partitions, balancing intra‑block similarity (so blocks are homogeneous) against inter‑block information spread (so each block still carries distinct knowledge).
+1. Block‑wise Model Partitioning – Instead of merging whole models (coarse) or individual layers (fine), BAMBO groups consecutive layers into blocks.
+The optimal block boundaries are discovered by treating the sequence of layers as points on a line and clustering them to balance two objectives:

 Results & Findings